cnr-isti-vclab/3DGS-HDR/README.md

 REFERENCE:
 ==========

-If you use NoR-VDPNet in your work, please cite it using this reference:
+If you use our dataset in your work, please cite it using this reference:

 ```
 @inproceedings{PBDCB243DGS,